NETWORK USER'S GUIDE

 All users should be aware of the following rules governing the use of the network, the labs and the workstations:

-ALL USERS WHO HAVE AN ACCOUNT ON THE DEPARTMENT'S COMPUTER NETWORK IMPLICITLY AGREE TO ABIDE BY THESE RULES AND BY THE STUDENT CONDUCT CODE ESTABLISHED BY RYERSON ACADEMIC COMPUTING SERVICES AS SPECIFIED IN THE RYERSON CALENDAR UNDER THE SECTION TITLED COMPUTER SERVICES/FACILITIES.
+ALL USERS WHO HAVE AN ACCOUNT ON THE DEPARTMENT'S COMPUTER NETWORK IMPLICITLY AGREE TO ABIDE BY THESE RULES AND BY THE STUDENT CONDUCT CODE ESTABLISHED BY TORONTOMU ACADEMIC COMPUTING SERVICES AS SPECIFIED IN THE UNIVERSITY CALENDAR UNDER THE SECTION TITLED COMPUTER SERVICES/FACILITIES.

 REPORTING PROBLEMS